Computing with Infinite Objects: the Gray Code Case: Acknowledgement

-that is, $\CC_{X}$ is the largest subset of $X$ satisfying the implicxation.
+that is, $\CC_{X}$ is the largest subset of $X$ satisfying the equation (see Section~\ref{sec-indef} for the theory of inductive and co-inductive definitions).
 Then from a constructive proof that $x \in \CC_{X}$ one can extract a stream of digits representing $x$.
-Let $\bS = \CC_{(\II, \SD)}$.
 Note that from the covering property of digit spaces it follows (by co-induction) that $X \subseteq \CC_{X}$.
 However, in general this is only true in classical logic since for an arbitrary element $x \in X$ one can usually not determine constructively a digit $d \in D$ whose image contains $x$.
-Hence, constructively, $\CC_{X}$ is a usually proper subset of $X$.
-We let $\bS = \CC_{(\II, \SD)}$, that is, $\bS$ is the largest set of real in $[-1, 1]$ that (constructively) has a signed digit representation.
+Hence, constructively, $\CC_{X}$ is normally a proper subset of $X$.
+However, if the digit space has an effective basis and is well-covering, then $\CC_{X}$ yields a representation of $X$ that is constructively equivalent to the standard Cauchy representation.
+Since this is the case for the digit space $(\II, \SD)$, we let $\bS = \CC_{(\II, \SD)}$, and obtain $\bS$ as the largest set of real numbers in $[-1, 1]$ that (constructively) has a signed digit representation.

-In \cite{btifp}, Berger and Tsuiki presented a co-inductive characterisation $\bG$ of the interval $\II$ that allows the extraction of infinite Gray code.
-They show that that $\bS \subseteq \bG$ is provable in Intuitionistic Fixed Point Logic (IFP) and that the extracted algorithm is exactly the translation from signed digit representation into Gray code given in \cite{ts}.
-An important proof tool in this study is Archimedean induction, which is the Archimedean principle formulated as an induction rule.
+The same approach does not work for infinite Gray code since, as pointed out earlier, its digit space, $(\II, \GC)$, is non-well covering.
+Nevertheless, Berger and Tsuiki presented in \cite{btifp}, the following co-inductive characterisation $\bG$ of the interval $\II$ that does allow for the extraction of infinite Gray code:

-As is well known, algorithms extracted from constructive proofs in a logic like IFP work deterministically and sequentially.
-Therefore IFP is too limited for extracting a translation from infinite Gray code to the signed digit representation since such a translation, as explained above, is necessarily nondeterministic and concurrent.
-In order to get out of this limitation, in \cite{bt} an extension of IFP, \emph{Concurrent Fixed Point Logic}, is developed.
-The definition of $\bS$ is modified by making use of the new modality for concurrency and the inclusion $\bG \subseteq \bS_{2}$ is derived, where $\bS_{2}$ is the modification of $\bS$.
-Again it turns out that the extracted algorithm is the one given in \cite{ts}.
+Here, $\bD(x) \Def x \not= 0 \to (x \le 0 \vee x \ge 0)$, and $\bt$ is the tent function $\bt(x) \Def 1 - 2|x|$ which is the continuous join of the inverses of the digits in $\GC$.
+Note that, if $x\not= 0$, then a realiser of $\bD(x)$ is a digit deciding the disjunction $x \le 0 \vee x \ge 0$.
+However, in the case $x=0$ the realiser may be undefined.
+This provides a logical explanation why an infinite Gray code may contain an undefined digit.
+In \cite{btifp} it is shown that that $\bS \subseteq \bG$ is provable in IFP and that the extracted algorithm is exactly the translation from signed digit representation into infinite Gray code given in \cite{ts}.